Best Times for Outdoor Pet Photos in Atlanta — Beating the Southern Heat | CM Bryson

 Every outdoor session I do is scheduled around golden hour.
 That means either sunrise or sunset.

-What to Bring When the Forecast Looks Warm
+What to Bring When It's Warm

 Consider a Water Location for Summer Sessions